Columbia ISA

 How to use Audacity Software

 AUDACITY screen shot - The "buttons" to control recording and playback are on top.
-PLAY is the green arrow to the right, then RECORD, then PAUSE, the blue double bar, then STOP, the gold square.
+PLAY is the green arrow to the right, RECORD, PAUSE and STOP.

 Saving the file you created with your recording software: